 This page includes how-to guides, links to services and resources, and support for all online Institute students.

 To activate your account using this method, you must know your 8-digit Middlebury ID number and 6-digit BannerWeb PIN.
 If you don’t know your ID number or PIN, you may call the Technology HelpDesk: 831-647-6656.

 Once you have activated your Middlebury account, click here to access Canvas.
 You can also access your Canvas courses through Course Hub, which is a centralized hub where students enrolled in a program can see all of their courses.
 Your username is your email address without the “@middlebury.edu.”
 Your password is the same as your email password.

-If you are having technical issues, you can use the troubleshooting guide provided by the Office of Digital Learning and Inquiry (DLINQ), including contacting the ITS Helpdesk.
+Check out our remote student resources provided by the Office of Digital Learning and Inquiry (DLINQ).
+If you are having technical difficulties you can contact the ITS Helpdesk.
 There is also built-in support on Canvas (click Help on the blue left menu bar of Canvas).

 DLINQ’s Tool Shed also provides helpful tutorials and guides for course-related technologies such as Canvas, Panopto, and Zoom.
 If you are still having issues, please submit a help ticket on the Web Helpdesk.

 Pay Your Deposit and Tuition Online

 For more information on what forms of payment we accept and to pay your deposit and tuition, please visit the Student Financial Services page.

 Access Library Resources